-The drawback of polygraph: mentally unstable persons, people with respiratory or cardiovascular disorder, innocent people with slight nervousness could be declared as being untruthful.
+The drawback of polygraphs: mentally unstable persons, people with respiratory or cardiovascular disorders, and innocent people with slight nervousness could be declared as being untruthful.

-Polygraph is unacceptable in the court of law.
+Polygraph is unacceptable in a court of law.
 It can only be used as corroborative evidence or to direct the investigation.

 In this procedure of detecting deception, after taking prior consent from the participant, he is injected with a light anesthetic drug and a mental examination is conducted.
-When a person is close to the state of being unconscious, his mental capacity remains at lower levels which render him incapable to being dishonest.
-The procedure is usually done in a hospital in the presence of a doctor, nurse and psychiatrist.
-Scopolamine hydrobromide, Sodium Secnol, Benzodiazepines, Thiopentone sodium or Sodium Pentothal, and Sodium Amytal are the general drugs used for narco-analysis.
+When a person is close to the state of being unconscious, his mental capacity remains at lower levels which renders him incapable of being dishonest.
+The procedure is usually done in a hospital in the presence of a doctor, nurse, and psychiatrist.
+Scopolamine hydrobromide, Sodium Secnol, Benzodiazepines, Thiopentone sodium or Sodium Pentothal, and Sodium Amytal are the generic drugs used for narco-analysis.

-The disadvantages of this test is that few individuals have the capability to maintain their mental competence even under the influence of drugs, and causing side effects if the wrong dosage is induced.
+The disadvantage of this test is that few individuals have the capability to maintain their mental competence even under the influence of drugs, causing side effects if the wrong dosage is induced.
 In some instances, the wrong dose can cause coma or death to the person.

-The Supreme court of India has raised a concern of the examination invading the fundamental rights of the citizens.
+The Supreme court of India has raised a concern about the examination invading the fundamental rights of the citizens.
 The test also has many ethical concerns.